Last Updated: January 15, 2021

 The Office of the Commissioner of Insurance (OCI) was created by the legislature in 1870.
 The original intent of OCI has not changed drastically over the past 125 years.
 In 1870, OCI was vested with broad powers to ensure that the insurance industry responsibly and adequately met the insurance needs of Wisconsin citizens.
-Today, OCI's mission is to lead the way in informing and protecting the public and responding to its insurance needs.
+Today, OCI's mission is to protect and educate Wisconsin consumers by maintaining and promoting a strong insurance industry.

-OCI performs a variety of tasks to protect insurance consumers and ensure a competitive insurance environment.
+OCI works to protect insurance consumers and ensure a competitive insurance environment.
 OCI's major functions include:

 - Reviewing insurance policies that are sold in Wisconsin to make sure they meet the requirements set forth in Wisconsin law;